-The most distinctive difference between index annuities and other fixed-rate annuities is the manner in which interest is determined.
+The most distinctive difference between indexed annuities and other fixed-rate annuities is the manner in which interest is determined.
 Fixed-rate annuities credit interest at a rate guaranteed in the contract or at a higher rate, typically declared by the insurance company one year in advance.
-Index annuities credit interest over a period, like a policy year, based on
+Indexed annuities credit interest over a period, like a policy year, based on

 an indexing method (that is, a formula) defined in the contract,

 variables that are used in the formula, like a participation rate and a cap, explained below, typically declared by the insurance company in advance, subject to guarantees in the contract, and